Aivacom/rtc-service/rtc_video_interaction/api/Android/v2.7.0/function.md

 Update token.

 Token is used for business authentication.
 The format is suggested as follows.
-See [Authentication Access Manual](/rtc_video_interaction/token_generator/) for detail
+See [Token Generator](/rtc_video_interaction/token_generator/) for detail

 | uint16 | uint32 | uint64 | uint64 | uint32 | uint16 | nBytes | 20 Bytes |
 | -------- | ------ | ------ | ------------- | ------------ | ------------- | -------------- | ---------------- |